reddrabbit/Technical-Dev-Log/webSolutions/storyMap.md

 - Click on the New Story button to get started
   - Select the sidecar option
 - A new tab opens where you will be able to add data, insert photos, maps, text, audio files, and embed links to other applications
-- By clicking on the Big + circle button, you can access all the features that are usable within the story map interface.
+- By clicking on the big **+** circle button, you can access all the features that are usable within the story map interface.
 - Depending on the Story Map template used, the interface may differ, design and layout wise.
+- Add items to the story map that are intuitive and related to other project or task.

 #### Takeaway: